 Hi!
-Thank you for your interest in Atlas & Alice.
+Thank you for your interest in Atlas and Alice.
 We are eager to read your work.
 Please read the guidelines carefully before you submit.
 We are looking for work that intersects boundaries and blurs genres (art meets science, prose meets poetry, positive meets negative, you get the gist).
-Be original.
-Be creative.
-(Really, intersection can mean anything.)
-Now, go surprise us.

 Rights: Atlas and Alice acquires first serial rights, but those rights revert back to you, the artist, upon publication.
 We kindly ask for acknowledgment for subsequent reprints of your work.

 Cover Letters: We all hate writing them, don’t we?
 So consider them unnecessary.
 If you have something interesting to say, want to mention a piece we published that you like, or how you found out about the magazine, by all means do.
-If you’re just including the same old “My work has been published or is forthcoming from…” then, we encourage you not to write a cover letter.
+Otherwise, we simply ask that you use this space to provide us with a brief bio, as well as an email address where we can reach you.

 Multiple Submissions: Please hit us up in just one genre per submission period (unless we ask specifically to see more work).
 Send all submissions through our Submittable manager.
 If your work is accepted, please wait six months before submitting new work.
 If your work is rejected, please wait 3 months before submitting more work.

 Poetry: We want your original, unpublished work, 3-5 poems (and no more than 10 pages per submission).
 Try to submit poems in different styles, so we can have an idea of the kind of writer you are.
 Please include all poems in a single document.
 For partial withdrawals, contact us through Submittable message/note (all of our editors can immediately see these when reading submissions).